HSLdevcom/digitransit-ui/docs/Installation.md

 ## Configuration application
 Digitransit ui can be configured in multiple ways.
 You can
 - Change between National and Regional versions using `CONFIG` parameter
-  - if `NESTED_CONFIG` env variable exists, `CONFIG` env variable is used server side for selecting middle-level configuration file that is merged into specific configuration based on `host` or `x-forwarded-host` header
+  - Alternatively, use `BASE_CONFIG` if server is supposed to serve multiple configurations which have same base configuration.
+It is used server side at start up and request's host specific config based on `host` or `x-forwarded-host` header is merged into it before returning config to client.
 - Switch API backend using `API_URL` parameter
 - Enable Sentry client side error monitoring using `SENTRY_*` parameters